 Grab some hiking shoes and water and leave everything else behind as you immerse yourself in endless hiking trails throughout Wine Coast Country.
 Numerous simple, moderate and challenging hiking trails occupy each region within the county.
 Whether your preferred hike involves a view of the coastline, country or mountains, you will have no problem finding a path that matches your skill level and desired scenery.
+Check out the Coastal Discovery Trail Map and download a map of all of our county hiking trails.

 Try the Bob Jones Trail, which begins right off Highway 101 and guides you up to the Avila Pier.
 The trail is scenic and offers a variety to see and do along the way.
 Cyclists can loop back on Avila Beach Drive, which has wide shoulders.
 For the southern segment, park at Avila State Beach off Avila Beach Drive or at the park-and-ride lot on Ontario Rd.
 For the northern segment, access is at Prado Road (no parking).